MaryaJamali/ReyhanehClothingStoreProjectDjango/README.md

  This project can be developed; Therefore, developers can help develop and improve the project by reading the code documentation.
  ## Notice : 🔊🔊🔊
  The coding of this project in the price filter and search box section has not been completed and will be completed in the future 😘
+ ## License :
+ In the `LICENSE` file, the rules for using the project are written by the developer.
+Please read before downloading the project
  ## Contact the developer :
  For technical support or to report issues, you can visit the GitHub page or contact me through the contact methods I have.<br>
  📧 Developer Email 👉  m.jamali16@yahoo.com  <br>